jakubzimny/CUDA-dynamic-Mandelbrot/README.md

 # CUDA-dynamic-Mandelbrot

 ## Overview
 Application generating Mandelbrot set visualization using CUDA dynamic parallelism.
-This project was based on the idea presented in [this NVIDIA Developer blog article](https://developer.nvidia.com/blog/introduction-cuda-dynamic-parallelism/) and their solution is probably a better and more optimized one.
+This project was based on the idea presented in [this NVIDIA Developer blog article](https://developer.nvidia.com/blog/introduction-cuda-dynamic-parallelism/) and their solution is probably better and more optimized one.

 This repository contains a regular CUDA implementation of Mandelbrot set visualization (mandel.cu file) and one with dynamic parallelism implemented (dynamic_mandel.cu file) and its main purpose was to compare performance improvements between those two versions.